updated November 15, 2017

 - Turn right on S. Ocean Blvd.

-- Follow S. Ocean Blvd. along the ocean for about 2 miles until it makes a sharp right curve.
-The large estate you see on the right is Donald Trump’s Mar-a-Lago.
+- Follow S. Ocean Blvd. along the ocean for about 2 miles.
+When the road starts veering away from the ocean, look to your right… the large estate you see is Donald Trump’s Mar-a-Lago.

 - Continue over the Southern Bridge to return to West Palm Beach.